-3/ The aim is not to find the origin of morals
+3/ It is not looking for the origin of morality

 a/ Where does the confusion between origin and foundation come from?

-It is to be noted that Nietzsche attributes several different origins to moral judgments.
+It should be noted that Nietzsche attributes several different origins to moral judgements.

-Firstly, he refers to a physiological origin: In point of fact, all tables of values, all the "thou shalts" known to history and ethnology, need primarily a physiological, at any rate in preference to a psychological, elucidation and interpretation: all equally require a critique from medical science
+First of all, a physiological origin: In point of fact, all tables of values, all the "thou shalts" known to history and ethnology, need primarily a physiological, at any rate in preference to a psychological, elucidation and interpretation: all equally require a critique from medical science 2.

-‘Give me such and such body, and you will get such and such morals’, Nietzsche affirms, in essence.
-The “sublime abortion”, due to the weakness of his body and will, adopts a morality in which peace, humility and forgiveness prevail, as the supreme values, whereas the “blonde beast” prefers a morality of nobility, courage and strength: Behind the highest value judgments that have hitherto guided the history of thought are concealed misunderstandings of the physical constitution – of individuals, or classes or even whole races.
-All those bold lunacies of metaphysics, especially answers to the question about the value of existence, may always be considered first of all as symptoms of certain bodies; and if such world affirmations or world negations lack altogether any grain of significance when measured scientifically, they give the historian and psychologist all the more valuable hints as symptoms of the body, of its success or failure, its fullness, power […]
+"Give me such and such a body, and you will have such and such morals", Nietzsche tells us in essence.
+The "sublime runt", because of the weakness of his limbs and his will, will support a morality that makes peace, humility and forgiveness the supreme values; the "blond beast", on the other hand, will produce a "morality" of nobility, courage and strength: Behind the highest value judgments that have hitherto guided the history of thought are concealed misunderstandings of the physical constitution – of individuals, or classes or even whole races.
+All those bold lunacies of metaphysics, especially answers to the question about the value of existence, may always be considered first of all as symptoms of certain bodies; and if such world affirmations or world negations lack altogether any grain of significance when measured scientifically, they give the historian and psychologist all the more valuable hints as symptoms of the body, of its success or failure, its fullness, power […] 3 .

 1. Human, too human, Preface, 1